introduction-to-python-bsuir-2019/PythonHomework/README.md

     + --json     - Print result as JSON in stdout.
     + --verbose  - Outputs verbose status messages.
     + --limit    - Limit news topics if this parameter is provided.
     + --date     - Return cached news from the specified day.
-Format is %Y%M%D.
+Format is %Y%M%D. Shows the news of the day when you viewed them
+    + --to-html  - Print result as in HTML file
+    + --to-pdf   - Print result as in PDF file

 ## Install RSS reader v2.0 (work)
 1. Create docker container: